FREQUENTLY ASKED QUESTIONS

 This varies with the learner’s natural aptitude and time spent practising, but on average one can start to play simple 5 or 6-note tunes well within a month.
 But don’t expect instant results.
 As with learning any serious and worthwhile instrument it takes time and practice to achieve a pleasant tone and finger control.

-Yes, you can use the First Steps books to learn the basics.
+Yes, you can use the Play It Today books (formerly First Steps) to learn the basics.
 Once you have the basic skills you can start exploring the wide range of music available on WindStars.
 The most fun you can have with WindStars is playing with your friends in a group.

 Recorder